openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 ### Addons

-As mentioned before, addons extend oF core functionalities, and in each oF distribution there are several included addons, usually referred to as "core addons":
+As mentioned before, addons extend oF core functionalities.
+In each oF distribution there are several included addons, usually referred to as "core addons":

 - **ofx3DModelLoader**
 Used for loading 3D models into your oF project.
 It only works with .3ds files.